nabill/edo/HappyTravel.Edo.DirectApi/README.md

 ## Authorization

 ### Introduction
-We use JWT tokens for authorization and API is available only for authorized clients.
+JWT tokens are used for authorization and API is available only for authorized clients.
 More info on this: [Wikipedia article](https://en.wikipedia.org/wiki/JSON_Web_Token), [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519), [Token debugger](https://jwt.io/)

-The authorization in general consists of receiving a token by providing your credentials and then using it in your requests by attaching the token in headers.
+The authorization in general consists of receiving a token by providing client's credentials and then using it in API requests by attaching the token in headers.

-Note that tokens are temporary (10 minutes) and you will need to receive another once current token is outdated.
+Note that tokens are temporary (10 minutes) and it's required to renew the token once current is outdated.

 ### Flow
 1. Send a request with your credentials to the Identity Service.